philiphagg/explora-dora/README.md

 Firstly we created a small UML architecture for the app.
 We understood that by creating and deciding what views we needed was a good entry point to see how the actual app would look like.
-We started off with the main one that were the "Navigationbar" that would show the menu containing "Map, Progress, Feed, High score, Collectibles, Profile".
+We started off with the main one that were the "Navigationbar" that would show the menu containing "Map, ProgressView, FeedView, High score, Collectibles, ProfileView".
 After that we divided the work in the group to make the work as efficient as possible.
 After that we implemented redux, firebase auth, map and pages.